-- 10.1 The outcomes available to a University Fitness to Practise Committee are one or more of the following: - a. that the hearing be adjourned because further investigation is necessary; - b. that no cause for concern has been proven and the case should be dismissed; - c. that there is insufficient evidence to reach a finding that a student is unfit to practise, but that the cause for concern is sufficiently serious to warrant remedial action such as monitoring or supervision of the student for a defined period, and/or the issue of a written reprimand which will normally have effect for the duration of the course; - d. that the student be re-assessed in specified part(s) of the course; - e. that the student be permitted to continue on the course, subject to conditions and/or an undertaking including (without limitation) a programme of rehabilitation or treatment, or observation/supervision, reviewed by the Dean of School after a given period, and/or the implementation of further reasonable adjustments; - f. that the student be required to withdraw from his/her studies for a specified period in which case, the student's return to study may be subject to a further satisfactory assessment and/or conditions; - g. that the student's professional education and training be terminated and a recommendation made to the Assessment Board that the student be required to transfer to an alternative non-professional course (if available) to consider conferment of an alternative nonprofessional award;
+- 10.1 The outcomes available to a University Fitness to Practise Committee are one or more of the following: - a. that the hearing be adjourned because further investigation is necessary; - that no cause for concern has been proven and the case should be dismissed:

-- h. that, having been found to be unfit to practise, the student's professional education and training be terminated and the student be expelled from the University. - 10.2 The student will normally be notified verbally of the outcome and the associated reasons at the end of the hearing.
+- c. that there is insufficient evidence to reach a finding that a student is unfit to practise, but that the cause for concern is sufficiently serious to warrant remedial action such as monitoring or supervision of the student for a defined period, and/or the issue of a written reprimand which will normally have effect for the duration of the course; - d. that the student be re-assessed in specified part(s) of the course; - e. to require the student to complete a reflective piece of work exploring the impact of their behaviour and the lessons learned; - f. that the student be permitted to continue on the course, subject to conditions and/or an undertaking including (without limitation) a programme of rehabilitation or treatment, or observation/supervision, reviewed by the Dean of School after a given period, and/or the implementation of further reasonable adjustments; - g. that the student be required to withdraw from his/her studies for a specified period in which case, the student's return to study may be subject to a further satisfactory assessment and/or conditions; - h. that the student's professional education and training be terminated and a recommendation made to the Assessment Board that the student be required to transfer to an alternative non-professional course (if available) to consider conferment of an alternative nonprofessional award; - i. that, having been found to be unfit to practise, the student's professional education and training be terminated and the student be expelled from the University. - 10.2 The student will normally be notified verbally of the outcome and the associated reasons at the end of the hearing.
 Written notification of the decision and the associated reasons will be sent to the student within 5 working days of the hearing, excluding the hearing date.